-- Exclusively Invested in U.S. Timberlands: CatchMark is the only “pure-play” publicly traded timber REIT – we own and harvest timberlands, but we do not own any pulp, paper or wood products manufacturing assets to avoid exposure to the risks and volatility inherent in manufacturing operations.
+Exclusively Invested in U.S. Timberlands: CatchMark is one of the only “pure-play” publicly traded timber REIT – we own and harvest timberlands, but we do not own any pulp, paper or wood products manufacturing assets to avoid exposure to the risks and volatility inherent in manufacturing operations.

-- Proven Management Team: Chief Executive Officer and President Jerry Barag has more than 30 years of real estate and timberland investment experience, including expertise in acquisitions, divestitures, asset management, property management and financing.
-Chief Operating Officer John F. Rasor has more than 45 years of experience in the timberland and forest products industries with expertise in forest management, wood products manufacturing, fiber procurement and log merchandising, sales and distribution.
+Proven Leadership: Chief Executive Officer and President Jerry Barag has more than 35 years of real estate and timberland investment experience with expertise in acquisitions, divestitures, asset management, property management and financing.
+John F. Rasor, President of the company’s Triple T Timberlands joint venture, has more than 45 years of experience in the timberland and forest products industries.

-CatchMark also benefits from attractive long-term fiber supply agreements with a major manufacturer, providing a stable demand outlet for a significant portion of our timber production at competitive prices.
+CatchMark also benefits from attractive long-term fiber supply agreements, providing a stable demand outlet for a significant portion of our timber production at competitive prices.
 The company’s scalable infrastructure – management team, information technology, and internal reporting systems – can be deployed over a larger asset base without significant additional incremental cost or personnel.
 As a result, the company can quickly and efficiently evaluate, execute and capitalize on timberland acquisition opportunities.